RichardAngka/RichardAngka/README.md

 ### Hi there 👋

 🔭 I’m currently working on PT.
+Nirvana Yoga Indonesia<br>
-Nirvana Yoga Indonesia 🌱 I’m currently learning Swift & Objective C
+🌱 I’m currently learning Swift & Objective C<br>
-👯 I’m looking to collaborate on React & React Native project 📫 How to reach me: richardangka@icloud.com
+👯 I’m looking to collaborate on React & React Native project<br>
+📫 How to reach me: richardangka@icloud.com<br>
-⚡ Fun fact: Fast Learner
+⚡ Fun fact: Fast Learner<br>
 <!--
 **RichardAngka/RichardAngka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.